Ales – U.S. Open Beer Championship Categories

 Perceived Hop Aroma & Flavor: Very low to medium

-Perceived Bitterness: Evident but minimal
+Perceived Bitterness: Present but minimal and balanced with malt flavors.

 Body: Medium to full